 The effect of this anomaly is to create an artificial or intellectual substance called money which has the unique and unprecedented attribute of inherent self-generation.
 It has the ability to generate more of itself out of itself without any external inputs.
 It has a nature which elsewhere would be attributable only to a God.
 And, given this divine capability, it is not surprising that, to many, it is God.

 But in truth, it is not God.
 In truth it does not have the inherent ability to self-generate.
-It merely gives an illusion of self-generation by fiddling the books - by equating two things which are simply not the same.
-If we are ever going to see the true account of human wealth, we will have to reckon capitals and consumables in different kinds of currency.
+It merely gives an illusion of self-generation by fiddling the books — by equating two things which are simply not the same.
+If we are ever going to see the true account of human wealth, we will have to calculate capitals and consumables in different kinds of currency.